How to See the Beauty of the Southern Lights in Australia

 For access to Aurora viewing spots on the South Arm Peninsula, The Point is a modernist retreat with ceiling-to-floor windows that sits on 20 hectares of unspoilt farmland and a private headland.
 If you’re light-seeking on Bruny Island, Cloudy Bay Beach House should be your top pick.
 The three-bedroom house offers expansive outlooks over the wild waters of the Southern Ocean and, hopefully, those thrilling lights.

-How to shoot the Southern Lights
+How to photograph the Southern Lights

 “If you can, please bring a pro camera with you,” says Schoedler.
 “And the second most important thing is a tripod.
 If you hold the camera in your hand you will get a shaky picture.”
 The Premier Travel team will help you make the most of your camera’s features to get the best shots of the night sky but if you’re not an expert, don’t despair.
 “Smartphones can actually take pretty decent pictures, especially the newer models which have very good cameras,” Schoedler adds.
 Try your phone’s time lapse feature to watch the vivid colours dance across the night sky.